 American tribes (Rincon, San Luis Rey, Soboba, and Mesa Grande) were mailed notification regarding the proposed project in conformance with AB 52.
 The Rincon and San Luis Rey tribes responded requesting formal consultation.
 Consultation was conducted with representatives from Rincon and San Luis Rey on June 17, 2020, along with review of select sites in the field with both Tribes.
 The Tribes requested monitoring at various sites and also agreed the standard mitigation measures developed with the Tribes and incorporated into the IS/MND for the project would adequately address any potential impact on Tribal Cultural Resources.
 Therefore, mitigation measures would be required for the project in order to address potential inadvertent discoveries of cultural resources, the content of which are included as mitigation measures CR1 through CR-4.
-Implementation of these mitigation measures would reduce potential impacts to tribal cultural resources to a less-than-significant level (see Section V. Cultural Resources).
+Implementation of these mitigation measures would reduce potential impacts to tribal cultural resources).